 The famous city called Cape Town, in South Africa, is super photogenic and colorful.
 It’s the legislative capital and the second most populous city in the country, behind Johannesburg only.

-With a population of around 3.5 million, it has attractions and unique landscapes like Table Mountain, which in 2019 received more than 29 millions of tourists, and the Cape of Good Hope, the southwestern point in the African continent.
+With a population of around 3.5 million, it has attractions and unique landscapes like Table Mountain, which in 2019 received more than 29 million tourists, and the Cape of Good Hope, the southwestern point in the African continent.

-This is one of my favorites cities in the whole world, it is not by chance that I already visited it twice and on my last trip I stayed around for about a month.
+This is one of my favorite cities in the whole world and it is not by chance that I have already visited it twice and on my last trip I stayed around for about a month.

-To help you planning your trip which will certainly be unbelievable, I prepared this complete guide of Cape Town with lots of love, where I compiled everything I learned as a tourist and as a friend of locals in the past few years.
+To help you to plan your trip which will certainly be unbelievable, I prepared this complete guide of Cape Town with lots of love, where I compiled everything I learned as a tourist and as a friend of locals in the past few years.

 Here you will find out where the city is located, why it deserves to be part of your itinerary, where to stay and, in my opinion, the main thing: what are the best things to do in Cape Town during the day or at night, no matter if it is sunny or if it is rainy =)